main banner

 Donald Newton was taken from Wicklow to the British internment camp in the Curragh and spent the night of the 24th of April interned.
 It had been claimed or thought that day by the Irish Authorities that his aircraft was pursuing German aircraft down the Irish Sea.
 However, upon inspection of the aircraft it was duly noted that while it was equipped with two nose guns, these were fitted with neither barrels nor recoil mechanisms.

-Donald Newton Kennedy was born 3 July 1917 in Manchester.
+Donald Newton Kennedy was born on the 3rd of July, 1917 in Manchester.
 His parents were Thomas Anderson and Dora Winifred Louise Pickworth who had married in 1914 in Withington, Manchester.
 Donald’s father was a First World War veteran who had served from late 1916 to the end of the war as a Clerk in the Army Pay Corps.
+Donald attended Repton School in Derbyshire between September 1931 and July 1934 and while there attended the OTC, or Officers Training Corps.

-The pilot had begun the war as a freshly commissioned 2nd/ Lieutenant in the Royal Tank Regiment but took the opportunity to transfer to the RAF and take the rank of Pilot Officer in Army Co-Operation Command with RAF serial number 43959.
-This transfer was published in the London Gazette in the summer of 1940.
+The pilot had begun the war as a commissioned 2nd Lieutenant in the 41st Royal Tank Regiment but took the opportunity to transfer to the RAF and take the rank of Pilot Officer in Army Co-Operation Command with RAF serial number 43959.
 The differences between his officially published serial number and that of the hand written one in the Irish Army report may simply be a problem with illegible hand writing in the Irish report.
+His transfer to and Commishion into the RAF was published in the London Gazette in the summer of 1940.
+He undertook successful flying training with No. 9 Flying Training School between the 17th of August and the 4th of November 1940.
+This was followed by a month at No. 1 School of Army Co-Operation.

-Donald married Gladys Susannah Cook in the parish chuch of St Thomas, Salisbury on 17 December 1940, just prior to his being posted to Northern Ireland.
+Donald married Gladys Susannah Cook in the parish church of St Thomas, Salisbury on 17 December 1940, just prior to his being posted to Northern Ireland.

 P/O Kennedy was posted to 231 Squadron with effect from 22 Dec 1940, being assigned to ‘A’ flight.
 He was promoted to the rank of Flying Officer in August 1941.
 The Squadron ORB, Summary of Events rarely mentions individual pilot duties but F/O Kennedy is mentioned as having completed two successful lives shoots, this time on the strength of ‘C’ Flight on 1st April 1942.
 On the 6th of April he carried out photo missions in a Lysander aircraft.
 The following day he completed a three aircraft navigation trip to Derry, Limavady and Rathlin Island.
 Again on the 8th of April he took part in a three aircraft formation flight to Newtownards from the base at Maghaberry.
 The 10th and 11th of April saw him complete successful artillery reconnaissance flights in a Tomahawk.
 His next name mention is a Lysander flight to Carlisle and back for navigation training and collection of stores.
 He was back on a Tomahawk artillery recon flight on the 20th of April.